lsst-dm/dmtn-020/index.rst

 their time on LOE type activities, and the remaining 70% of their effort is tracked against concrete deliverables.

+All LOE work should be invoiced to the “00” fourth-level WBS element (1.02C.03.00, 1.02C.04.00, etc), which is reserved for “management engineering and integration”.
+Per the :ref:`effort estimation procedure <sec-effort>`, this means that *at least* 30% of every individual's time will be invoiced to the 00 element.

 .. _sec-effort:

 Estimating Effort